Micol Di Segni

-Micol Di Segni (born 29 December 1987 in Rome) is an Italian professional Mixed martial artist and Alternative model for the website SuicideGirls since 2007.
+Micol Di Segni (born 29 December 1987) is an Italian professional mixed martial artist, Power Slap striker and alternative model.

 She has been a pin-up model for the punk rock website SuicideGirls since 2007, featured in more than 20 photoshoots, 2 hard cover books ("Hard Girls, Soft Light" and "Geekology"), magazines and DVD ("UK Holiday").

-Also known as Eden Von Hell, she has been featured in many Italian TV shows, movies, radio shows (like the Late Show on Rai Radio 2 and Non è un lavoro per donne on Radio Rock), and on the pages of international magazines like Men's Health, GQ, Inked (magazine) and Tattoo Life.
+Also known as Eden Von Hell, she has been featured in many Italian TV shows, movies, radio shows (like La Zanzara, the Late Show on Rai Radio 2 and Non è un lavoro per donne on Radio Rock), and on the pages of international magazines like Men's Health, GQ, Inked (magazine) and Tattoo Life.

 Mixed martial arts career

 Amateur career

 Micol made her amateur MMA debut in 2014 gaining the flyweight spot in the Italian National Team.
 She competed at the International Mixed Martial Arts Federation 2014 World Championship in Las Vegas, conquering a bronze medal after three hard fought rounds in the semifinals against the Brazilian Amanda Ribas.
 The next year she became the Flyweight World Champion defeating the Swedish Anja Saxmark in the finals of the IMMAF 2015 World Championships.